MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 Connectors have underlying OS components that make outbound requests.
 These components automatically attempt to locate a proxy server on the network using Web Proxy Auto-Discovery (WPAD).

-The OS components attempt to locate a proxy server by carrying out a DNS lookup for wpad.domainsuffix.
+The OS components attempt to locate a proxy server by carrying out a Domain Name System (DNS) lookup for wpad.domainsuffix.
 If the lookup resolves in DNS, an HTTP request is then made to the IP address for wpad.dat.
 This request becomes the proxy configuration script in your environment.
 The connector uses this script to select an outbound proxy server.
 However, connector traffic might still not go through, because of additional configuration settings needed on the proxy.

 You can configure the connector to bypass your on-premises proxy to ensure that it uses direct connectivity to the Azure services.
 We recommend this approach, as long as your network policy allows for it, because it means that you have one less configuration to maintain.